-The Compensation Committee met three times in 2018 in addition to meeting twice in joint meetings with the Nominating and Corporate Governance Committee.
-Dr. Gilbert S. Omenn (chair), Gilbert F. Amelio, Ph.D. and Joel Lewis were the members of the Compensation Committee in 2018.
+The Compensation Committee met 4 times in 2020.
+Dr. Gilbert S. Omenn (chair), Gilbert F. Amelio, Ph.D. and Kevin F. Freeman are the members of the Compensation Committee.
 The Committee is responsible for reviewing and recommending compensation policies and programs, management and corporate goals, as well as salary and benefit levels for our executive officers and other significant employees.
 Its responsibilities include supervision and oversight of the administration of our incentive compensation and stock programs.
-As such, the Compensation Committee is responsible for administration of grants and awards to directors, officers, employees, consultants and advisors under the Galectin Therapeutics Inc. Amended and Restated 2009 Incentive Compensation Plan (the "2009 Incentive Compensation Plan"), and the predecessor Galectin Therapeutics Inc. 2001 Stock Incentive Plan and the 2003 Non-employee Director Stock Incentive Plan.
+As such, the Compensation Committee is responsible for administration of grants and awards to directors, officers, employees, consultants and advisors under our equity plan.